NoxVentura/Youtube-PseudoFeed-Downloader/README.md

 Before using this script, ensure that you have the following installed:

 - Python (version 3 or above)
-- YouTube downloader tool (e.g., yt.exe)
+- yt-dlp binary(renamed as yt.exe)

 ## Installation